wrightmat/wrightmat.github.io/obsidian/dnd/characters/Windsor Locke.md

 Windsor’s favorite bookshop is in North Towers (Lower Central) near his parents’ shop, where he would secretly purchase trashy romance novels - his guilty pleasure.

+### Development

-Windsor and Astra went on their first date in Sharn in Sypheros 998 YK (when they returned to the city to break the news of their coming space adventures to his parents), where Windsor showed them several of his favorite places in Sharn.
+* Windsor and Astra went on their first date in Sharn in Sypheros 998 YK (when they returned to the city to break the news of their coming space adventures to his parents), where Windsor showed them several of his favorite places in Sharn.
 Astra also got a copy of a baby picture showing Windsor in a sailor outfit from Tourmaline.

-Windsor and Astra officially started dating in 999 YK, during their 9 months around the world.
+* Windsor and Astra officially started dating in 999 YK, during their 9 months around the world.

+### Timeline

 ```timeline
 + 999 YK, Aryth